joniles/mpxj/mkdocs/docs/howto-use-fields.md

 Here we can see that we are able to set the name of the task using a `String`, and when we call the getter method we'll be returned the name as a `String`.
-How about working with a field that has a type other than a String:
+How about working with a field that has a type other than a String?

 ```java
 DateFormat df = new SimpleDateFormat("dd/MM/yyyy");